 5 batting records that could be broken soon

 In the last decade and a half, cricket has transformed immensely.
-Particularly because of the evolution of Twenty20 cricket.
+Mainly because of the evolution of Twenty20 cricket.
 Back then, only a select few could estimate the kind of impact the newest format would have on the way cricket is played.

 #1 Individual T20 double century

 The second and the more probable reason is that the high scores are no more new to the followers of the game.
-The innings also came from Finch, who was already the record holder for the highest individual score in T20Is.

 It might take a double century from an individual to garner the similar attention that Gayle's innings did.
 The magical figure might not be far away considering the number of explosive batsmen currently playing in the international arena.

 #2 Team total of 500 runs in One Day Internationals